AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 ### [!DNL Experience Platform] data preparation

-If your data is already stored in [!DNL Platform] and not streaming through the Adobe Analytics or Adobe AUdience Manager (Customer AI only) source connectors, follow the steps below.
+If your data is already stored in [!DNL Platform] and not streaming through the Adobe Analytics or Adobe Audience Manager (Customer AI only) source connectors, follow the steps below.
 It is still recommended you understand the CEE schema if you plan to work with Customer AI.

 1. Review the structure of the [Consumer ExperienceEvent schema](#cee-schema) and determine whether your data can be mapped to its fields.
 2. Contact Adobe Consulting Services to help map your data to the schema and ingest it into [!DNL Intelligent Services], or [follow the steps in this guide](#mapping) if you want to map the data yourself.